 This course provides intensive readings in classical and modern literature.
-Writing skills include the development of the five paragraph essay, as well as the personal essay.
-Emphasis is placed on a systematic vocabulary study and on grade-level grammar skills.
-Titles included in this course are: I know Why the Caged Bird Sings, Romeo and Juliet, The Odyssey and Parrot in the Oven, among others.
+Writing skills include the development of the five-paragraph essay, as well as the personal essay.
+Emphasis is placed on systematic vocabulary study and on grade-level composition skills.
+Titles included in this course are as follows: I Know Why the Caged Bird Sings, Romeo and Juliet, The Odyssey and Parrot in the Oven, among others.